Umm Qais: Preservation efforts

 In 1974 the German Protestant Institute of Archaeology uncovered the ruins of a Byzantine church building in Umm Qais.

 Since 2005, the Orient Department of the German Archaeological Institute under the direction of Claudia Bührig has been active at Gadara.
 The team has uncovered Egyptian and Greek imported pottery, stamped amphorae, and a Seleucid fortress, among other things.

 In 2015, the Ambassadors Fund for Cultural Preservation and Yarmouk University collaborated to better preserve the Roman Aqueduct of Gadara in Umm Qais.
 This project was completed in 2018, strengthening the largest remaining subterranean Roman aqueduct.

 Tourism

-Many visitors come to Umm Qais on day trips from the capital, Amman, roughly 110 km to the south, to see its extensive ruins and enjoy its panoramic views.
+Many visitors come to Umm Qais on day trips from the capital, Amman, roughly 110 km to the north, to see its extensive ruins and enjoy its panoramic views.
 The Sea of Galilee and Tiberias, Israel, are visible, and just across the valley of the Yarmouk River is the southern end of the Golan Heights, Syria, under Israeli occupation since the Six-Day War in 1967.
 Mount Hermon bordering Lebanon is visible in the distance on clear days.

-At Beit Rousan, now housing a visitor centre and museum, Greek statues and Christian mosaics discovered during archaeological excavations of ancient Gadara are exhibited.
+At Beit Rousan, now housing a visitor Centre and a museum, Greek statues and Christian mosaics discovered during archaeological excavations of ancient Gadara are exhibited.